-Note that this failure of the flow of relativistic mass ${\cal M}_{\text{rel}}$ to explain the field momentum density $\br G$ in the EM fields \emph{must not be confused with the so-called hidden momentum }in the sources that is sometimes invoked to balance the field momentum and preserve momentum conservation globally.\footnote{See Example 12.12 of Griffiths \cite{Griffiths}, and also McDonald \cite{McDonald-CinBfield} and Babson et al \cite{Babson-hiddenMom}.}
+Note that this failure of the flow of relativistic mass ${\cal M}_{\text{rel}}$ to explain the field momentum density $\br G$ in the electromagnetic fields \emph{must not be confused with the so-called hidden momentum }in the sources that is sometimes invoked to balance the field momentum and preserve momentum conservation globally.\footnote{See Example 12.12 of Griffiths \cite{Griffiths}, and also McDonald \cite{McDonald-CinBfield} and Babson et al \cite{Babson-hiddenMom}.}

-The present paper is concerned only with a correct understanding of the EM \emph{field contribution itself,} locally at every point of the EM field including those points with no source density.
-Encouraged by the arguments from the Feynman example noted in footnote \ref{fn:Feynman-et-al} above, we accept that the vector $\br G=\br S/c^{2}$ correctly reproduces the local field momentum density at every point of the EM field.
+The present paper is concerned only with a correct understanding of the electromagnetic \emph{field contribution itself,} locally at every point of the electromagnetic field including those points with no source density.
+Encouraged by the arguments from the Feynman example noted in footnote \ref{fn:Feynman-et-al} above, we accept that the vector $\br G=\br S/c^{2}$ correctly reproduces the local field momentum density at every point of the electromagnetic field.
 The question is the source of that local point-by-point field momentum density.

-Individual consideration of the two velocities $\br V_{\!\text{A}}$ and $\br V_{\!\text{B}}$ above has concluded that the flow of relativistic mass cannot provide a relativistically correct explanation of the local field momentum.
-The same conclusion can be reached more directly using Proposition 1 of \prettyref{sec:CaveatsA}: